viniciobs/react-mfe/.azure/winAgent/README.md

 Instead of using Microsoft-hosted agents, this project uses a local agent pool (for example: `LocalPool`) that points to a Windows machine where the Azure DevOps agent is installed.

+_Tip: Better run two or more self-hosted agents to be able to run parallel jobs._

 #### Requirements on the agent machine

 The Windows machine running the agent must have: